 Let’s Talk Fees

 Your retirement account is probably be savaged by fees.
 Worse yet, you may not even realize it.
-These fees can add up to an enormous number over time, potentially hundreds of thousands of dollars!
-Typically, these fees are bundled up and all together make up your “expense ratio”.
+These operating expenses and fees can add up to an enormous number over time, potentially hundreds of thousands of dollars!
+Typically, these fees are bundled up and all together make up your “operating expense ratio”.

-You must do everything you can to minimize the amount being paid out in fees each year.
+You must do everything you can to lower operating expense ratio or the amount being paid out in fees each year.

 The good news is that you can do this yourself.

 It doesn’t matter who you are and and or how little experience you have managing your own finances.
 If you are willing to put a bit of time and research in, you can put yourself in the best position to succeed.
-You have no control on how the market will over the next ten years, but you can control how much you throw away in fees.
+You have no control on how the market will over the next ten years, but you can control how much you throw away in operating expense fees or property management fees.

-You can find the right fund for you that will maximize your returns and minimize your expense ratio.
+You can find the right operating expense fund for you that will maximize your returns and lower operating expense ratio.
 In fact, I don’t think you will find a better return on your time investment than ensuring that you have the right, low-cost investment funds selected to park your life savings in.

 Your investment vehicle and the fees associated with it might be one of the most important investment decision you make in your entire life.